 Smaller than the capital, Porto offers a homey and cheerful vibe.
 Digital nomads are attracted to Porto because it offers a great quality of living.

-Like much of Portugal, Porto offers a lot to lovers of history and food.
-It’s even home to a UNESCO World Heritage Site Ribeira riverside.
+Porto offers a lot to lovers of history and food like much of Portugal.
+It’s even home to the UNESCO World Heritage Site Ribeira riverside.

 For a quick day trip from Porto, Duro Valley is recommended for wine lovers.